okbob/plpgsql_check/custom_scan_function.md

 # Why the timestamp
 FWIW, I return the timestamp ts with the message because I have 10+ windows open, each with it's own code+output.
 And after fixing a bunch of stuff in another window, that timestamp ALSO tells me how "dated" the scan is.
 It also confirms it refreshed (sometimes it runs so fast, and gives you the same output, you are not sure if it actually refreshed!).
 The great part is that once you have a RECORD() type setup for output, adding more columns is easy.

-# Why the procedure name as a row and not a column
+# Why the procedure name a row and not a column
 Honestly, we have horribly long names: long_schema_name.Really_Long_package_name.Really_long_function_name()!
 While they are clear and make coding easier, it is quickly a waste of screen real-estate.
 I would rather have *one* long column in my output.
 It's a personal preference.
 And that is the beauty of PG and of this tool.